elastic/search-ui/ADVANCED.md

 See [Build Your Own Component](#build-your-own-component).

-### 2. SearchConsumer
+### 2. WithSearch

-`SearchConsumer` is a component that exposes the Context for you to work with via a [Render Prop](https://reactjs.org/docs/render-props.html).
+`WithSearch` is a component that exposes the Context for you to work with via a [Render Prop](https://reactjs.org/docs/render-props.html).

 One use case for that would be to render a "loading" indicator any time the application is fetching data.